Whirligig231/whirlios/README.md

 ## Writing Code for WhirliOS

 WhirliOS does not support any of the standard C libraries (stdio, stdlib, etc.), instead providing its own.
 These are named by letters of the alphabet with "lib" after them, and each has a header file.
-The exception is lib.asm, which provides very low-level support and is compiled as a raw binary file; use of lib.asm directly is discouraged, as you can use the other libraries instead to access the corresponding functionality at a higher level.
+The exception is syscall.asm, which provides a function for making system calls via interrupts and is compiled as a raw binary file; use of syscall.asm directly is discouraged, as you can use the other libraries instead to access the corresponding functionality at a higher level.
 These include:

 * alib.h: audio support, for beeping the internal speaker
 * dlib.h: dynamic memory allocation (TODO)